codebar/tutorials/js/lesson1/tutorial.md

 > Did you use `var`?
 Since we have already declared our variable, you shouldn't need to do that.

-Conditions work with a number of evaluated statements.
-Some of the comparisons we can use are

 The `if` statement will try to turn anything in the round brackets into a `true` or a `false`.
 It is very common to let it do this, so when you see some JavaScript in the wild, be prepared!
 The following things become `false` when used in an `if` statement:

  - `false`